CI/CD Pipeline: What, Why & How to Build The Best One

 Having a CI/CD pipeline in place brings many benefits not only to the product team but also to the organization’s business values.

 Generate builds faster

-Integrating CI and CD into your production line will establish a continuous and automated cycle in which deliveries are completed faster with more values.
-All team members can stay on track of their projects and provide feedback in real time; thus, any bugs or issues can be quickly identified and resolved.
+Integrating CI and CD into your production line will establish a continuous and automated cycle in which deliveries are completed faster with more value.
+All team members can stay on track of their projects and provide feedback in real-time; thus, any bugs or issues can be quickly identified and resolved.

 Improved code quality

 The CI/CD pipeline provides a workflow that allows developers to integrate their codes more frequently and share with team members to avoid possible conflicts in future builds.
 This will help reduce the cost of fixing defects and eventually improve the code quality for all updates.